netrisai/docs/vpc.rst

 Netris VPC
 ======================

-The Netris VPC offers you the ability to operate your resources within a logically segregated virtual network, which you have the power to define dynamically.
+The Netris VPC offers you the ability to operate your resources within a logically segregated virtual network.
+You can create, edit, and remove VPCs as needed.
 The VPC acts as a VRF in traditional networking, providing the flexibility to employ identical IP ranges across various VPCs while maintaining secure management and operation of resources.

-Included with the Netris Controller is a preconfigured Default System VPC-1.
-For those who do not require additional VPC services, the default VPC should suffice for your needs.
+Netris Controller is preconfigured with a default system VPC-1.
+Use the default VPC, and create additional VPCs as needed in the future.

 The following diagram shows a VPC concept in the Netris Controller.